lotherk/Arma2MapConverter/README.md

 	- Converting units, groups and vehicles (also empty vehicles).
 	- Converting markers and triggers

-Not working yet
+	- Converting waypoints

+What's not working:

-	- Converting waypoints.
+	- Converting modules.